software-mansion/protostar/website/docs/cairo-1/03-project-initialization.md

 ### Minimal project template

-If you don't plan to develop a complex, multi-contract project and you just want to quickly setup the easiest possible project, you can use the `--minimal` flag like this:
+If you don't plan to develop a complex project and you just want to quickly setup the easiest possible one, you can use the `--minimal` flag like this:

 ```shell
 protostar init --minimal